johnny-la/go-compiler/README.md

 - This compiler only supports a subset of Golang's entire feature set.
 The list of supported features are detailed in the following documents:
   - [Syntax Specifications](http://www.cs.mcgill.ca/~cs520/2017/assignments/m1_syntax.pdf)
   - [Typechecking Specifications](http://www.cs.mcgill.ca/~cs520/2017/assignments/m2_typechecker.pdf)
-- To compile a custom Go program, make sure that the program ends with an extra newline
+- To compile a custom Go program, the program must end with an extra newline

 ## Authors
 - Jonathan Lucuix-André